M4rtianC0des/PHP-Projects/README.md

 # PHP-Projects
-Random PHP Stuff that dont deserve there own repo
+Random PHP Stuff that dont deserve their own repo